ArtFXDev/silex-doc/docs/td/Silex/Client/action-execution.md

 ## Executing actions from Python

-When executing an action from a dcc (with a shelf button) you wan to execute the action from python:
+When executing an action from a dcc (with a shelf button) you want to execute the action from python:

 ```python
 from silex_client.action.action_query import ActionQuery